HiteshDutt/K8Interactions/README.md

 This application needs Admin rights on cluster, for same we will create a ServiceAccount (sa) with Admin ClusterRole

 ### Creating SA
-Run the following script for creating a new Storage account with Name admin
+Run the following script for creating a new Service Account with Name admin
 ```
 kubectl apply -f - <<EOF
 apiVersion: v1